Community Police Academy

 The Toronto Police Service recognizes that public expectations of its police service have changed with priority being placed on transparency, accountability, and collaborative, respectful engagements.
 We want this too and we believe that a Community Police Academy can have a positive impact on how the public views the police.

-This eight-week course will teach you all about policing in Toronto.
+This nine-week course will teach you all about policing in Toronto.
 From our rich history, to neighbourhood policing, to crime scene management, to how we investigate violent crimes, the lessons will give you deeper knowledge into how, and why, we do the things we do.

 Taught by subject matter experts at the Service, students will also gain a better understanding of how they can partner with us to keep our communities safe.